Bolduresti Ecology Club Ave Terra Protected Spring Project – Moldova

 One of the main sources of contamination is agricultural, animal, and household wastes being disposed of in the vicinity of the water source.
-Of the sources tested there is one spring used by 39 different households that has particularly good water.
-Currently this spring is simply a metal pipe extending from the hillside that creates a muddy pool which tends to attract animals and trash.
+Of the sources tested there is one spring used by 39 different households that have particularly good water.
+Currently, this spring is simply a metal pipe extending from the hillside that creates a muddy pool which tends to attract animals and trash.

 In order to protect the spring and secure the safety of those families that rely on its water, the ecology club will develop the spring to eliminate exposure to contamination.

 With labor donated by skilled community members, and material transportation donated by the local mayor’s office, a small trough will be created to contain water from the spring, cover the spring and trough to prevent contamination, install a new pipe, install rock and sand around the spring, and finally pour a small amount of cement to help maintain cleanliness.